Bob Hayes: 2009 induction

 Delivered by Hester in front of hundreds and a national cable television audience, the moment was described as "... one of the most compelling and touching scenes the Hall of Fame has seen."
 Shortly after, it was discovered that the supposedly signed letter was printed in the Calibri font, which was not released to the public until five years after Hayes' death.
 Some family members disputed Lucille Hester's claim to be related to Bob, and took steps to ensure she was not part of the Hall of Fame ceremony.

 On August 8, 2009, Hayes was inducted into the Pro Football Hall of Fame.
-Roger Staubach, Hayes' Dallas Cowboy teammate, along with Hayes' son Bob Hayes Jr., unveiled the bust, which was sculpted by Scott Myers.
+Roger Staubach, Hayes' Dallas Cowboys teammate, along with Hayes' son Bob Hayes Jr., unveiled the bust, which was sculpted by Scott Myers.
 On hand were six members of Bob's Gilbert High School championship team.
 He was later inducted into the Texas Track and Field Coaches Hall of Fame, Class of 2017.